jdhao/blog_source/git_branch_operations.md

 ## Create a git branch from a specific commit

-Sometimes, we may find that we need to fix a flaw in a specific commit, but current work has not been finished.
+Sometimes, we may need to fix a flaw in a specific commit, but current work has not been finished.
 We may create a new branch from that commit, and after that, merge that branch to current branch.

-This is how we do using git:
+This is how we do this using git:

 ```
 git branch fix_bug <commit_id>